nishantrpai/baseplay/README.md

 3. Fill in the required details for your game
 4. Once created, you can view your game or click on "My Games" to see all your created games

-Check the contract on [sepolia](https://base-sepolia.blockscout.com/address/0xccBDDaf9aDCEe8b2005557dd6352A0AC55B963A5?tab=contract)
+If you want to verify the contract on [sepolia](https://base-sepolia.blockscout.com/address/0xccBDDaf9aDCEe8b2005557dd6352A0AC55B963A5?tab=contract)

-## 🚀 Setup for Developers
+### 🚀 Setup in game

 To integrate Baseplay into your game: